 From its avant-garde, arts and crafts beginnings to its radical approach to uniting art, technology and everyday life, the Bauhaus is one of the most important, influential art schools of the twentieth century.
 It produced radical new experiments in pedagogy, performance, film, photography, architecture and design.

-Applications are encourage from artists with at least two years exhibiting experience and whose interests align with, or speak to, the Bauhaus (established or lesser known), its origins, methodologies, and how Bauhaus may remain useful today.
+Applications are encouraged from artists with at least two years exhibiting experience and whose interests align with, or speak to, the Bauhaus (established or lesser known), its origins, methodologies, and how the Bauhaus may remain useful today.

 The selected artist will receive £2500.
 An additional budget for materials, travel, and exhibition production is allocated separately.

 One artist will be awarded a three-week residency in March 2019, with full board accommodation.
-The selected artist will have the option to return to West Dean College for one-week during the Summer of 2019 to further support the solo exhibition at the De La Warr Pavilion.
-Studio space is provided, and resident artists can access a variety of resources and facilities, including the The historic House and the West Dean Collection and Archive.
+The selected artist will have the option to return to West Dean College for one week during the Summer of 2019 to further support the solo exhibition at the De La Warr Pavilion.
+Studio space is provided, and resident artists can access a variety of resources and facilities, including the historic West Dean House and the West Dean Collection and Archive.

 The resident artist will also engage with students studying Visual Arts at West Dean College, from Graduate Diploma to MFA.
 This will include an artist's talk, tutorials and/or a seminar, workshop or group critique.
 The amount of time expected to be allocated to these activities is equivalent to two full days.

 The exhibition will take place from October - December 2019 in the De La Warr Pavilion's First Floor Gallery.
 The focus of the exhibition will be work produced during the West Dean College residency but may also include existing works.
-The project will form part of a year's expanded thinking, through exhibitions, about the legacy of the Bauhaus through transdisciplinarity, new ways to live and working together, collaboration and experimental pedagogy.
-The current exhibition in this space is Florence Peake, with a forthcoming exhibition by Lucy Beech; previous exhibitions include Caroline Achaintre, Cy Twombly, Cerith Wyn Evans and J.D.
+The project will form part of a year's expanded thinking, through exhibitions, about the legacy of the Bauhaus through transdisciplinarity, new ways of living and working together, collaboration and experimental pedagogy.
+The current exhibitor in this space is Florence Peake, with a forthcoming exhibition by Lucy Beech; previous exhibitors include Caroline Achaintre, Cy Twombly, Cerith Wyn Evans and J.D.
 'Okhai Ojeikere.